 - Reducing tension — promoting relaxation, which then reduces the pain

 We’ve learned that childbirth is just as much mental as it is physical.
-By understanding the childbirth process and practicing the ability to relax your mind and body, you’re able to have a more enjoyable birth.
+By understanding the childbirth process and practicing the ability to relax your mind and body, you can have a more enjoyable birth.
 But how can you better prepare mentally for labor?
 Below, you’ll find some practical ways that can help.

 How to Mentally Prepare for Labor

 Using positive affirmations throughout pregnancy and birth is a great way to train your mind that your body is capable of giving birth!
 Some moms even find a benefit to reading positive birth stories from other moms.
 It gives them hope, empowerment, and the confidence they need to have that “I CAN DO THIS” feeling.
-If you’ve never used affirmations before, you can easily create your own by writing some on index cards.
+If you’ve never used affirmations, you can easily create your own by writing some on index cards.
+Read ours: Birth Affirmations and Pregnancy Affirmations and our podcast episode with more pregnancy affirmations.
 Or you can order pre-made and beautifully crafted cards like these.

-Openly discuss with your partner or doctor, or midwife what type of support you need or would like to have during labor.
+Openly discuss with your partner and doctor or midwife what type of support you need or would like to have during labor.
 Every person in the delivery room (or home for those having a home birth) must be a positive support person for you.

-Meditation can come in helpful while dealing with painful contractions during birth.
-If you’ve never practiced meditating before, there’s some apps and online courses that do an excellent job of teaching these types of techniques:
+Meditation can be helpful while dealing with painful contractions during birth.
+If you’ve never practiced meditating before, there are some apps and online courses that do an excellent job of teaching these types of techniques:

 - Headspace – Guided meditation practices to calm your mind and reduce stress in just a few minutes each day via their app.

-- Insight Timer – From mediation, yoga, sleep, and even live options, Insight Timer is another wonderful app to help you feel calm and relaxed throughout stressful situations.
+- Insight Timer – From meditation, yoga, sleep, and even live options, Insight Timer is another wonderful app to help you feel calm and relaxed throughout stressful situations.

 - Hypnobirthing or Hypnobabies – Both of these are birthing methods that use self-hypnosis and relaxation techniques to help a woman feel physically, mentally, and spiritually prepared for childbirth.
 Their scripts and meditations reduce her awareness of fear, anxiety, and pain during childbirth.

-Lamaze is one of the most common childbirth courses and breathing techniques taught to help mothers cope with labor pains and stressors.
-Though there’s plenty of options out there, the idea is that a controlled breath can not only help you relax, but it can decrease the perception of pain.
+Lamaze is one of the most common childbirth courses, and breathing techniques taught to help mothers cope with labor pains and stressors.
+Though there are plenty of options out there, the idea is that a controlled breath can help you relax and decrease the perception of pain.
 If you signed up for a birth class, comfort and breathing techniques are topics they should cover.
 If not, look into a different birth class or, more specifically, a Lamaze Class.
 You can ask your doctor’s office to find out if your hospital offers one of these classes for you.